Report unauthorised Gypsy and Traveller encampments

 Dealing with unauthorised encampments

-Upon receiving a report of an encampment within Central Bedfordshire, the council will conduct checks to establish ownership of the land camped on.
+Upon receiving a report of an encampment within Central Bedfordshire, we will conduct checks to establish ownership of the land camped on.

 If the land is privately owned, then the responsibility is that of the land owner, who will be informed of the presence of the encampment where possible.
-The council will give advice as to available options if requested by the land owner.
+We will give advice as to available options if requested by the land owner.

-If an encampment occupies Central Bedfordshire Council land, the council does not have a duty to move the caravans and vehicles, but it has a power to do so under the Criminal Justice & Public Order Act 1994 (CJPOA).
+If an encampment occupies land owned by us, we don't have a duty to move the caravans and vehicles, but we have a power to do so under the Criminal Justice & Public Order Act 1994 (CJPOA).

-As a public authority, the council has a duty to conduct Education, Health and Welfare checks of the occupants on the encampment.
+As a public authority, we have a duty to conduct Education, Health and Welfare checks of the occupants on the encampment.

-If there are no issues warranting further attention, the council then has to decide whether to take eviction action or allow the encampment to remain and be tolerated.
+If there are no issues warranting further attention, we have to decide whether to take eviction action or allow the encampment to remain and be tolerated.

-Where possible, the council will make every effort to negotiate a leaving date, as well as making agreements for dealing with domestic waste.
+Where possible, we will make every effort to negotiate a leaving date, as well as making agreements for dealing with domestic waste.
 Domestic waste sacks may be handed out to the occupants.

-The decision by the council to evict will be made after assessing the needs of the occupants compared to the effect the encampment and its occupants are having on the land and the local community.
+Our decision to evict will be made after assessing the needs of the occupants compared to the effect the encampment and its occupants are having on the land and the local community.
 If the effect on the land and the local community outweighs the needs of the occupants, then the decision will be made to evict.
 As part of this decision-making process, consideration will be given to the group’s previous behaviour and impact on the local community, which includes environmental damage.

-Once a decision is made to evict the encampment, the council will assess the urgency of the eviction.
+Once a decision is made to evict the encampment, we will assess the urgency of the eviction.

-If eviction is deemed urgent, consideration will be given to making a formal request to the police to use their powers under Section 61 of the Criminal Justice and Public Order Act (CJPOA) 1994.
+If eviction is deemed urgent, consideration will be given to making a formal request to the police to use their powers under Section 61 of the Criminal Justice and Public Order Act (CJPOA) 1994 (link opens in new window).
 It should be noted that this power cannot be used on highway land.

 Before a request can be made to the police, one or more of the following criteria has to apply: